Cirino History, Family Crest & Coats of Arms

 - Antonia Cirino, aged 32, who settled in America from Italy, in 1892

-- Anna Cirino, aged 40, who emigrated to the United States from Genoa, in 1893
+- Anna Cirino, aged 40, who immigrated to the United States from Genoa, in 1893

 Cirino Settlers in United States in the 20th Century